vseryakov/backendjs/README.md

 - the system will automatically create the album and photos tables, this definition must remain in the app source code and be called on every app startup.
 This allows 1) to see the db schema while working with the app and 2) easily maintain it by adding new columns if necessary, all new columns will be detected and the database tables updated accordingly.
-And it is all Javascript, no need to learn one more language or syntax to maintain database tables.
+And it is all JavaScript, no need to learn one more language or syntax to maintain database tables.

 Each database may restrict how the schema is defined and used, the db layer does not provide an artificial layer hiding all specifics, it just provides the same